dmethi/ff2021/season-recap-week-4.md

 0 | 1 | 3 | 6 | 2

 Like with Anant, despite starting the year pretty poorly, Anish has definitely been the victim of a brutal schedule, as only 1 person would've had a winning record with his schedule.

+> __Brutal start to the year for you as you have yet to clear the 105 points threshold.
+What’s gone wrong so far?__
+>
+> The main thing that’s gone wrong has been inconsistent performance, especially from the bottom half of the roster.
+With virtually no contribution on a weekly basis from kicker/Def, its been tough.
+Also, getting having all my depth destroyed by injury has been annoying (Ettiene, Landry, Chark..)
+>
+> __Currently, you sit near the bottom of the league in points scored from your TE, K, DEF, and QB.
+What’s the plan to improve these positions - do you believe in your guys or do you have roster changes planned?__
+>
+> I believe in my guys, we’ll see what happens.
+Kickers and Def’s are streaky so hopefully get some good luck.
+>
+> __What’s your gameplan for climbing up to the top of the league?__
+>
+> Planning on riding out the season, it has only been a short time.
+I’m down to make moves and I’ll look to do anything to improve the competitiveness of the roster.

 ### 12. Kishan